NLGJA Announces 2007 Excellence in Journalism Award Winners & LGBT Journalists Hall of Fame Inductees

-The National Lesbian & Gay Journalists Association today announced the recipients of its Excellence in Journalism Awards, including its Journalist of the Year honor to be presented to Jason Bellini of CBS News on LOGO.
+The National Lesbian & Gay Journalists Association today announced the recipients of its Excellence in Journalism Awards and the newest inductees to its LGBT Journalists Hall of Fame.

-NLGJA’s Excellence in Journalism Awards include $500 first place prizes in eleven separate categories, as well as a $1,000 first place prize presented to the winner of the Sarah Pettit Memorial Award for Excellence in LGBT Media, a category dedicated to LGBT Media.
+NLGJA's Excellence in Journalism Awards include $500 first-place prizes in eleven separate categories, as well as $1,000 first-place prizes presented to the winners of the Sarah Pettit Memorial Award for Excellence in LGBT Media and the student category.
 All second and third runners-up receive award certificates.

-NLGJA’s Excellence in Journalism Awards are selected by 40 distinguished journalists from across the country who volunteer their time to serve as judges.
-The Journalist of the Year was selected by faculty members at the University of Southern California's Annenberg School of Journalism.
+NLGJA's Excellence in Journalism Awards winners were selected by 40 distinguished journalists from across the country who volunteer their time to serve as judges.

 NLGJA Journalist of the Year Award